Eucalyptus tardecidens: Description

 Eucalyptus tardecidens is a mallee or a tree that typically grows to a height of 7 m and forms a lignotuber.
 It has mottled grey flaky to fibrous bark on the trunk and branches.
 Young plants and coppice regrowth have dull green, broadly lance-shaped leaves that are about 85 mm long, 30 mm wide and petiolate.
 Adult leaves are the same shade of green on both sides, lance-shaped, 75-150 mm long and 8-21 mm wide on a petiole 10-15 mm long.
 The flower buds are arranged on the ends of the branchlets in groups of seven on a branching peduncle 5-12 mm wide, the individual buds on pedicels 3.5-6 mm long.
 Mature buds are oval to pear-shaped, 4.5-6 mm long and about 3 mm wide with a conical to hemispherical operculum.
 Flowering occurs from October to February and the flowers are white.
 The fruit is a woody oval to cylindrical capsule about 5 mm long and 4 mm wide with the valves below rim level.

 Taxonomy and naming

-This ecualypt was first formally described in 1991 by Lawrie Johnson and Ken Hill in the journal Telopea from specimens collecte near Mount Carbine.
+This eucalypt was first formally described in 1991 by Lawrie Johnson and Ken Hill in the journal Telopea from specimens collecte near Mount Carbine.
 They gave it the name Eucalyptus persistens subsp. tardecidens.
 In 2000, Anthony Bean raised the subspecies to species status as E. tardecidens in the journal Austrobaileya and the change has been accepted by the Australian Plant Census.
 The specific epithet is derived from Latin words meaning "tardily" and "falling", referring to the shedding of the outer operculum.